twig-energy/bark/README.md

 {
     using namespace twig::datadog;

-    // make an none-async client which sends to the local DogStatsD agent auto client = Client(UDPClient::make_local_udp_client());
+    // make a none-async client which sends to the local DogStatsD agent auto client = Client(UDPClient::make_local_udp_client());

     // Sending a gauge datagram